Joey Barton: Newcastle United

 Following offers from Newcastle United and West Ham United, Barton joined Newcastle on 14 June 2007 for a fee of £5.8 million.
 The contract negotiations had become protracted after Manchester City refused to pay Barton a fee of £300,000 to which he was reported to be entitled if he left the club without submitting a request for transfer.
-Newcastle United consequently raised their initial offer of £5.5 million to £5.8, in effect compensating Manchester City for the £300,000 discrepancy.
-He said that his desire to win trophies helped him to make the decision, along with his admiration for manager Sam Allardyce.
-Barton made his Newcastle debut in a friendly against Hartlepool United on 17 July 2007.
+Newcastle United consequently raised its initial offer of £5.5 million to £5.8, in effect compensating Manchester City for the £300,000 discrepancy.
+Barton said that his desire to win trophies helped him to make the decision, along with his admiration for manager Sam Allardyce.
+He made his Newcastle debut in a friendly against Hartlepool United on 17 July 2007.
 Four days later, he was ruled out for six to seven weeks after fracturing the fifth metatarsal bone in his left foot during a friendly match with Carlisle United.
 He was ruled out for a further month in October 2007.

 Barton eventually made his Premier League debut for Newcastle on 22 October 2007, coming on as a second-half substitute in a 3–1 win over Tottenham.
 During his first Tyne–Wear derby for Newcastle against Sunderland, Barton appeared to raise his foot dangerously in a challenge with Sunderland's Dickson Etuhu, leading to the News of the World running with the headline "Ban Him".
-The FA were unable to charge Barton for the incident because match official Martin Atkinson had seen the act take place in the match, and had taken no action.
+The FA were unable to charge Barton for the incident because match official Martin Atkinson had seen the act take place in the match and had taken no action.
 FIFA regulations dictate that a retrospective charge for violent conduct can be made only if the match official did not notice the incident.
 Barton later apologised for the tackle.
 Early in December, he called for Newcastle fans to give the team more time after their abuse of manager Sam Allardyce, calling them "vicious".
 He later played this down, saying his comments had been misrepresented.

 On 27 December 2007, Barton was arrested on suspicion of assault in the Church Street area of Liverpool city centre following an incident which took place at 5:30 am.
 He was remanded in custody on 28 December since the offence was committed whilst he was on bail for two prior offences; the presiding magistrate said: "I also have to consider the safety of the public – you lashed out indiscriminately".
-CCTV showed Barton punching a man twenty times, causing him to lose consciousness, and attacking a teenager, breaking some of his teeth.
+CCTV showed Barton punching a man 20 times causing him to lose consciousness and attacking a teenager, breaking some of his teeth.
 On 20 May 2008, he was sentenced to six months in jail after pleading guilty for his part in the December 2007 assault.
 Barton's cousin, Nadine Wilson, and his brother Andrew Barton also pleaded guilty to their part in the assaults and received suspended sentences.
 Barton admitted to being an alcoholic and claimed he wanted to achieve "total abstinence" in order to improve his behaviour.
 He served 74 days of his prison term, being released on 28 July 2008.